 In a Nutshell

 Causality is one of the key missing ingredients that’s needed to unlock real progress in AI.
 This is fast becoming the consensus view, within academia and industry.

 AI luminaries, like Pearl and Bengio, have been arguing for equipping machines with the ability to reason about cause and effect for many years.

-There’s been a recent explosion of research activity in causality in AI (see Fig 1).
+There’s been a recent explosion of research activity in causality in AI.
 Big tech companies including Microsoft, Amazon, Facebook, Google, Netflix and Uber have all started investing heavily in Causal AI.

-Businesses from all industries are beginning to appreciate the benefits of this breakthrough technology and are seeking an enterprise Causal AI Platform that automates advanced and scalable causal methods.
 A race is on to build mature Causal AI, adopt it in industry, and harness its unique benefits.
-We sketch why a causal revolution is already taking place right now.
+We sketch why a causal revolution is taking place right now.

 Why Causal AI?